General

 was proposed that the requirement for an employer to pay SDL, if only

 one employee is liable for income tax, be removed.
-These proposals were
+These proposals

 An employer is not liable for payment of the SDL with effect